Oregon IDD Support · Statewide Certified

 Hear our story in John’s words.

-Empowered Services was founded by John D. Marvin and his late first wife, Sarah, with one belief: individuals with intellectual and developmental disabilities deserve more than care — they deserve dignity, opportunity, and people who truly see them.
+Empowered Services was founded by John D. Marvin and his late first wife, Sarah, with one belief: individuals with intellectual and developmental disabilities deserve more than coverage.
+They deserve dignity, opportunity, and people who truly see them.

-That legacy continues today across Oregon through Care Coordinators, person-centered DSP matching, and the Empowered Choice Program that turns trusted relationships into supported care.
+That legacy continues across Oregon through Care Coordinators, person-centered DSP matching, and the Empowered Choice Program that helps turn trusted relationships into supported care.

 Family-rooted.
 Oregon-grown.
 Built around real people, real relationships, and support that feels personal.